What Should be Included in a Living Trust?

 - Non-retirement brokerage and mutual fund accounts

-- Money market accounts, cash, checking and savings accounts
+- Money market accounts, cash and liquid securities, checking, and savings accounts

 - Certificates of deposit (CD)